faster-cpython/benchmarking-public/results/bm-20230305-3.12.0a5+-3b7866f/bm-20230305-linux-x86_64-gvanrossum-tagged_ptrs-3.12.0a5+-3b7866f-vs-base.md

 | Geometric mean          | (ref)                                                                  | 1.02x slower                                                      |

 Benchmark hidden because not significant (13): bench_mp_pool, richards, go, regex_dna, json, async_tree_cpu_io_mixed, sqlalchemy_declarative, async_tree_io, float, xml_etree_iterparse, async_tree_none, html5lib, sqlalchemy_imperative

+# HPT report

+- Reliability score: 100.00% likely to be slow
+- 90% likely to have a slowdown of 1.01x
+- 95% likely to have a slowdown of 1.01x
+- 99% likely to have a slowdown of 1.01x